Clippers' Paul Pierce starts in emotional Boston farewell

 “The memories are always going to be with me,” Pierce said. “(I will) always have a relationship with these guys; it’s just something that when you win a championship, you know it forms a natural bond with you and your teammates that you share with each other forever.
 And so I’ll forever hold that.”

 Pierce’s No. 34 Celtics jerseys filled the crowd — more even than the Patriots shirts worn by fans looking to rush home after the game to watch the football team play Atlanta in the Super Bowl.
-During a silent moment in national anthem — a shout came from the stands: “Let’s go, Pats!”
+During a silent moment in national anthem, a shout came from the stands: “Let’s go, Pats!”

 Fans held up signs thanking Pierce for his time in Boston.
 He left as the No. 2 scorer in franchise history and No. 3 in games, minutes, and baskets made.